-Once the weather starts getting warmer, that means it’s finally time for NYC street fairs.
-Get ready for vehicle-free roads adorned with some of your favorite bites from the best restaurants in NYC that are doling out cheap eats NYC-style, vintage clothing, jewelry, artisanal crafts, live music and even more fun things to do outside.
+Once the weather starts getting warmer, NYC street fairs invade various blocks in Gotham.
+Get ready for vehicle-free roads chock-full with some of your favorite eats from the best restaurants in NYC as well as some great vintage wares and antiques like you would find at the most popular flea markets.
+You can also expect artisanal crafts, live music and even more fun things to do outside at any one of these alfresco bazaars.
 Take advantage of the beautiful weather, including awesome free things to do, while these streets are full of fun.

 RECOMMENDED: Full guide to things to do in the summer in NYC

 Best NYC street fairs

 If you’ve ever stumbled upon a random street fair while wandering the city, chances are you’ve walked into one of Pop Up New York’s street fairs.
 The brand hosts numerous outdoor bonanzas while giving back to local non-profits.
 From the end of April to late October, the company hosts a new wave of bazaars featuring up-and-coming restaurants, designers and musicians in trendy neighborhoods.
 Check out the full lineup of upcomoing events online.

 Twice a year, this outdoor food fest brings buzzworthy bites from the city’s best restaurants to Worth Square in the Flatiron District—past eats include chef Angie Mar’s delicious burgers from the Beatrice Inn and Roberta’s sensational pizza.
 The one-stop shop for the tastiest grub in town will be available every day until May 26, so make sure to wear your stretchy pants.